LightPython/Hist/README.md

 # Hist

-This write history of Python interpreter to file.
+This write a history of Python interpreter to file.

 ## How to install.
-Type as below on shell or bash interpreter etc..
+Type as below on shell or bash interpreter etc:

-	make
-	sudo make install

-or

 	python setup.py build
 	sudo python setup.py install

 ## How to use.
-Type as below on python interpreter.
+If you want to write a history of python interpreter to file, type as below on python interpreter:

 	import hist
-	hist.hist.make("ファイル名") # ファイル名.py

-or
+	hist.hist.make("filename")

+and, when you want to create random's filename, Type as below on python interpreter:

 	import hist
 	hist.hist.make_rand() # X[a-zA-Z0-9_].py